voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

           }
 ```

-Here is the plain-text response with number formatting turned on:
+A plain-text response with number formatting enabled:

 >Hi this is Brian from VoiceBase please give me a call back at 650-248-9652 thank you.
 Goodbye.